G-CLI/G-CLI/README.md

 --timeout: Maximum time (in ms) to wait for the LabVIEW program to connect to the CLI (-1 = Infinity).

+--kill: Forces the LabVIEW process to exit after the CLI receives a return code/error

 Any arguments after -- are passed to the application.